Please click here to see School of Education & Human Development information.

 Students who select the 126 credit hour licensure track fulfill all requirements for a license to teach children Birth-Age 8 in Colorado's school districts and community-based early childhood centers.
 This track prepares students to become teachers of children up through third grade.
 Field-based experiences take place in the School of Education's Professional Development network of partner schools.

-Students in this track have the opportunity to apply for the BAMA during their junior year.
+Students in this track have the opportunity to apply for the Bachelors to Masters Program (BAMA) during their junior year.
 The BAMA allows students to take 9 credits of their professional year program at the graduate level and apply them to one of 8 MA degrees in the SEHD.

 - This is an on-campus program with a variety of delivery options for many of our courses including hybrid, evening, weekend and online courses.

 - Click here to go to information about declaring a major.

 To earn a degree, students must satisfy all requirements in each of the three areas below, in addition to their individual major requirements.

 - School of Education & Human Development Graduation Requirements

 - Click here for information about Academic Policies